super9du/clic/README_en.md

 License-templates need to be placed in the licenses directory, and each license-template needs to add '{year}' '{author}' '{software_name}' to the template to the appropriate location.

+## License

+Mulan Permissive Software License，Version 2.
+See LICENSE for detail.